EndPointCorp/end-point-blog/2019/04/23/facial-recognition-with-amazon-deeplens-counting-people.html.md

 gh_issue_number: 1515
 ---

 I have been exploring the possible uses of a machine-learning-enabled camera for the Liquid Galaxy.
 The AWS [DeepLens](https://aws.amazon.com/deeplens/) is a camera that can receive and transmit data over wifi, and that has computing hardware built in.
-Since its hardware enables it to use machine learning models, it can perform computer vision in the field.
+Since its hardware enables it to use machine learning models, it can perform computer vision tasks in the field.

 ![deeplens-front-angle](/blog/2019/04/23/facial-recognition-with-amazon-deeplens-counting-people/deeplens-front-angle.jpg)